cadeyrn/enterprise-policy-generator/README.md

 Firefox 60 and later.
 The Enterprise Policy Generator helps you create the configuration file, without studying all documentation and options in depth.

 **Enterprise Policy Generator is a WebExtension and compatible with Firefox 60 and later.
-The latest release of Enterprise Policy Generator requires Firefox 140 or later.**
+The latest release requires Firefox 140 or later.**

 ### Features